Cyber Monday has begun, and deals are going fast. Snag your favorites now!

 A. Yes!
 Parents are perfectly capable of instructing most preschool subjects at home.
 The learning experience parents may have difficulty replicating at home is the social component.
 Formal preschool gives many children their first real social experiences outside the family.
 It’s hard to learn to share, take turns, negotiate conflict resolution, or work together on cleanup in a class of one.
 Look for opportunities for group interaction like sports, art classes, playgroups, or other resources.

 A. Most children are able to learn all the capital letters between ages four and five, but it’s a process.
 Some kids still reverse similar-looking lowercase letters in second grade.
 Don’t be too concerned with little mistakes.
 If you notice a pattern of mistakes or are concerned about a history of learning challenges in the family, consider talking to your child’s pediatrician.
 The stakes are not high in preschool; the point is mostly to prepare students for Kindergarten.
-In first grade, and especially second grade, learning gaps are harder to fill.
+In first grade, and especially in second grade, learning gaps are harder to fill.